s2l1/Headless-Samourai-Dojo/README.md

 `$ apt-get install python3-dev libffi-dev libssl-dev build-essential`

 TIP: You will also need these libs if you wanted to install bitcoind standalone.
 Useful to have them in the system.
+Also python 2 is end of life so we are using python3.

 `Optional Reading - https://pip.pypa.io/en/stable/installing/`